ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/21_Fire Suppression/210500 Common Work Results for Fire Suppression.md

 divNumb: 21
 divName: Fire Suppression
 subgroup: Facility Services
-tags: ['Facility', 'Services', 'Fire', 'Suppression', 'Common', 'Work', 'Results', 'for']
+tags: ['Facility', 'Services', 'Fire', 'Suppression', 'Common', 'Work', 'Results']
 ---

 ## General

 1. RELATED DOCUMENTS
    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
 1. SUMMARY
    1. This Section includes the basic materials and methods for components associated with the following Fire Suppression Systems:
       1. Wet-pipe fire-suppression system, including piping, valves, specialties, automatic sprinklers, and standpipe.
    1. DEFINITIONS